#muralmondays: Baptized WHEN THE LEVEES BROKE

 The year 1718 proved pivotal for Europeans conquering the Louisiana Territory.
 After losing most of the tribe due to casualties or enslavement, a Chitimacha Chief met with Jean-Baptiste Le Moyne de Bienville in New Orleans to agree on a peace treaty.
 In the spring of that year, Bienville would establish La Nouvelle-Orléans as a city, and the Chitimacha people were relocated.

-Building NOLA: PArt II (Coming Soon)
+Building NOLA: PArt II

 “A slow moving Category 3 or any Category 4 or 5 hurricane passing within 20 to 30 miles of New Orleans would be devastating.”